CodeWithRites/FACE-DETECTION-USING-OPEN-CV/README.md

 This project is a real-time face detection system built using Python and OpenCV.
 It captures video from your webcam, detects human faces in each frame using Haar Cascade classifiers, and highlights them with bounding boxes.

 🔧 Technologies Used
-Python
+Python,
-OpenCV
+OpenCV,
-Haar Cascade Classifier
+Haar Cascade Classifier,
 NumPy

 🎯 Key Features
-Real-time face detection via webcam
+Real-time face detection via webcam,
-Highlights faces with rectangles
+Highlights faces with rectangles,
-Classifies faces as “Recognized” or “Unknown” (can be expanded into face recognition) Lightweight, fast, and easy to ruN
+Classifies faces as “Recognized” or “Unknown” (can be expanded into face recognition), Lightweight, fast, and easy to ruN

 <img width="470" height="258" alt="Screenshot 2025-07-28 211755" src="https://github.com/user-attachments/assets/1950ca8a-5e67-4ff5-b852-2212c1b8b3c1" />